classiebit/eventmie-pro-docs/resources/docs/1.4/configuration.md

 The prefix is, whether to run Eventmie Pro as a base site e.g `example.com` or on a specific URL e.g `example.com/event-website`.

 <br>
-You can set a URL prefix.
-In case, you're installing it on the existing Laravel website, you'll want to set a URL prefix for Eventmie Pro. e.g `example.com/event-website`.
+In case, you're installing it on the existing Laravel website, you'll want to set a URL prefix e.g `example.com/event-website`.
 And `admin_prefix` is for changing the Admin Panel URL.